Traveler's guide

 Vélo Québec certified cycling coaches

-Vélo Québec's certified cycling coaches are travelers selected for their recognized skills in first aid, bike mechanics and road cycling coaching.
+Vélo Québec's certified cycling coaches are travelers selected for their recognized skills in first aid, bicycle mechanics and road cycling coaching.
 Through their commitment, they combine a sense of helping others with the pleasure of traveling.

 IMPORTANT: Insurance coverage

 It is your responsibility to arrange adequate insurance coverage for your luggage, bicycle and cancellation insurance.
-Vélo Québec Voyages assumes no responsibility for loss, theft or damage to your luggage or personal effects (including your bicycle) during your entire trip, including transportation of your bicycle by our services, if applicable.
+Vélo Québec Voyages assumes no responsibility for loss, theft or damage to your luggage or personal effects (including your bike) during your entire trip, including transportation of your bike by our services, if applicable.
 Note that many home insurance companies cover property damaged or stolen outside the home.
 Check with your company.

 Practical information